Biblical unitarianism

 The history of Unitarianism was as a "scripturally oriented movement" which denied the Trinity and held various understandings of Jesus.
-Over time, however—specifically, in the mid-19th century—some proponents of Unitarianism moved away from a belief in the necessity of the Bible as the source of religious truth.
-The nomenclature "biblical" in "biblical Unitarianism" is to identify the groups which did not make such a move.
+Over time, however—specifically, in the mid-19th century—liberal proponents of Unitarianism moved away from a belief in the necessity of the Bible as the source of religious truth.
+The nomenclature "biblical" in "biblical Unitarianism" is to identify the groups that did not make such a move, and continue to herald the Unitarian Christian faith based on biblical teaching.